linode/apl-docs/docs/for-ops/how-to/use-team-admin.md

 2. Fill in the name of the Kubernetes service (hello-deploy) that you already deployed

-3. Fill in the namespace where the service is deployed (my-namespace in this case)
+3. Fill in the namespace where the service is deployed (my-namespace in this example)

 4. Fill in the port of the service (8080 in this case)

-5. Under `Exposure Ingress`, select `Ingress` and use the default configuration
+5. Under `Exposure Ingress`, select `Ingress`

+6. Turn off `Use team domain` and fill in the name of the service as the hostname (hello-deploy in this example)

-6. Click on `Submit`
+7. Click on `Submit`

-7. Click on `Deploy Changes` (the Deploy Changes button in the left panel will light-up after you click on submit).
+8. Click on `Deploy Changes` (the Deploy Changes button in the left panel will light-up after you click on submit).

+Your service and URL will now show up in the list of Services.